InboxSDK/inboxsdk-docs/docs/widgets.md

 _Returns_ a `ModalView`

 #### showMoleView(options)
 This creates a MoleView and shows it.
 A mole view is a modal that is attached to the bottom of the viewport and has minimize and close buttons just like a compose view.
-Use isMoleViewTitleBarLightColor() to determine the color of the view titlebar.
+Use isMoleViewTitleBarLightColor() to determine the color of the view titlebar if you need to know whether to place light or dark images inside the titlebar.

 | Parameters | Type | Description |
 | :--- | :--- | :--- |